 Movement to Music– A group that uses stretching and dancing exercises to practice gross motor skills, sequencing, and mind-body connection.
 Participants will have the opportunity to perform dances, suggest preferred songs, and learn how to use stretching and breathing exercises for self-regulation.

-Drumming Empowerment – is a fun, evidence-based whole person strategy which promotes socialization and ensures a healthy, non-strenuous workout.
-On a deeper level it build bridges while fostering nurturing, support, camaraderie, self-respect and respect for others.
+Drumming Empowerment – A group based on HealthRHYTHMS protocol- a fun, evidence-based, whole-person strategy which promotes socialization and ensures a healthy, non-strenuous workout.
+On a deeper level, it builds social bridges while fostering nurturing, support, camaraderie, self-advocacy, confidence, and respect for others.